VipeCloud/vipecloud_api/README.md

 #### GET list of existing Contact Lists a user has in VipeCloud
 ```
-GET /contact_list(/:id)
+GET /contact_lists(/:id)
 ```
-Returns an array of the lists that a user has in VipeCloud
+Returns an individual record or array of the lists that a user has in VipeCloud
 ```
 {
   [
     {
-      "list_name" : "New Customers",
       "contact_list_id" : "123",
+      "contact_list_name" : "New Customers",
       "create_date" : "2014-09-03 08:30:39",
       "list_size": 16
     },